 - Once this is done, you'll get a pop-up saying that iTunes has detected an iPhone in recovery mode.
 Click 'OK' and then 'Restore iPhone'. iTunes will start to restore your iPhone.
 Your device will restart after the process and iPhone boot loop issue will be fixed.

 4. Try Restore Individual App Data from Backup After Erasing iPhone

 After restoring your device, you might want to restore a previous backup to your iPhone.
 To avoid iPhone boot loop again, we recommend that you restore only the apps that are important to your iPhone.
 This can be done by iMyFone iTransor (iOS 12 supported) which is able to to restore your iPhone fully or selectively as per your needs.
 That's to say, you can choose to restore an individual App from iTunes or iCloud backup to your device.
 In addition, the program can merge the data in your backup with the current data on your iPhone.
 If you want to know more features of this program, just check the introduction of this program.

 The steps to restore your iPhone selectively from iTunes backup are as follows –

 Step 1 – Install the tool and open it on your PC.
 From the main interface, look at the left panel and click on 'Restore Backup to Device' option from there.
 This will provide you the list of all the backups that you've made.

 Step 2 – Choose the desired backup that contains the files you need and hit on 'Next'.
 Click on 'Restore Partial Backup' now followed by 'Next'.

 Step 3 – There will be a list of file types that you can restore.
-Select the one you want and hit 'Next' to get the file scanned.
+Select the ones you want to restore.
+Then you have 2 options 'Preview & Restore' and 'Directly Restore'.